The Invisible War

 Princess Abumbi Prudence

 When conflict disrupted her region, Princess Prudence stayed close to her people.
-Her work through Youths and the Future serves displaced youth, education, indigenous innovation, and community development.
+Her work through Youths and the Future serves displaced youth, education, indigenous innovation, and community development — growing the future from the earth.

 "Technology did not come to abolish indigenous knowledge.
 Technology came to upgrade it."